springboardmentor2468a-lab/Projects_2/README.md

 Both include features such as season, holiday flag, working-day status, temperature, humidity, windspeed, and rental count.
 The hourly dataset additionally provides the hour of the day.

-To strengthen the analysis, both files were used together, allowing comparison between hourly and daily patterns.
+To strengthen the analysis, both files were used, allowing comparison between hourly and daily patterns.

 ---